ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 description: "Learn about the new Microsoft 365 compliance center, including what it contains, how to get it, and your next steps."
 ---

-# Welcome to your all-new Microsoft 365 compliance center
+# Overview of the all-new Microsoft 365 compliance center

 ## Overview